UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 > ## Bonus: Other pandas join methods
 >
 > There are other types of join too.
-> For a *left* join, if the key is present in the left hand DataFrame, it will appear in the output, even if it is not found in the the right hand DataFrame.
+> For a *left* join, if the key is present in the left hand data frame, it will appear in the output, even if it is not found in the the right hand data frame.
 > For a *right* join, the opposite is true.
-> For a *outer* (or full) join, all possible keys are included in the output DataFrame.
+> For a *outer* (or full) join, all possible keys are included in the output data frame.
 >
 > ![]({{ page.root }}/fig/r-data-analysis/join-outer.png)
 {: .solution}